Lesson 3 - Centralisation of states and enlightened monarchs

 |

-To understand the origins of nation states, we need to look back again at the late middle ages.
-As feudalism declined and trade and towns grew, wealth was generated that did not come from the land.
-The towns needed protection and ease of trade, the monarchs wanted taxes and more and more territory.
 Powerful monarchs sought to consolidate their power by taking over the territories of weaker neighbours and centralising power.
 Sometimes though diplomacy, but often through war, in the late 15th and early 16th century the modern nation states began to take on a recognisable shape.
+Sometimes though diplomacy, but often through war, in the late 15th and early 16th century the modern nation states began to take on a recognisable shape. |

-There were many religiously motivated wars in the 17th century but the most significant was the Thirty Years' War.
+As we have seen earlier this year, there were many religiously motivated wars in the 17th century but the most significant was the Thirty Years' War.
 The Thirty Years' War was a war fought primarily in Central Europe between 1618 and 1648.
 One of the longest and most destructive conflicts in human history, as well as the deadliest European religious war in history, it resulted in eight million deaths.
 Initially a war between various Protestant and Catholic states in the fragmented Holy Roman Empire, the war became less about religion and more of a continuation of the France–Habsburg rivalry for European political pre-eminence.
 The Thirty Years' War devastated entire regions, with famine and disease resulting in high mortality in the populations of the German and Italian states.
 It was one of the reasons why European monarchs fought more limited wars in the century that followed. |

 (Below) Europe in 1600